top of page

 Climb Walls: The player can now scale walls and cliffs.
 This means during sieges, players can climb over walls in order to infiltrate the interior of castles or other buildings.

 Phys Rep: In order for this skill to be put into effect, the player must crawl 10' to simulate climbing and may then enter a structure or cross an obstacle in a safe location.
-Note: A rope may be tied to the wall or location to allow others to follow.
+A rope may be tied to the wall or location to allow others to follow.

 Archery: Players are taught the safety rules of archery at LARP Adventures and earn the use of bow and arrow in play.